2022 Faculty Advancement Seed Grants Request for Proposals

 Reviewers will consider the role of students in the proposal, and determine if they will contribute skill sets that are required for program success.
 Student contributions should not be tied to their stipend support or research/program requirements.

 Is a climate training or faculty short course required to receive an OFA Seed Grant?

 Climate training is not required to receive an OFA Seed Grant.
 However, relevant trainings will be considered during the review process to assess project feasibility.
 All PIs are encouraged to share any completed trainings relevant to their proposal.

 Will the Faculty Advancement Seed Grant Program fund research?

-This cycle of the seed grant program is designed to address racism and climate, and to build community within academic units at Duke.
-Projects may contain research if it is required to accomplish the stated goals and outcomes of the proposal.
-Research proposals on unrelated topics will not be reviewed.
+The seed grant program is designed to build community within academic units at Duke.
+Projects may contain an element of research if it is required to accomplish the stated goals and outcomes of the proposal.
+Research proposals and proposals on topics unrelated to the Seed Grant theme will not be reviewed.
 For questions about support for research, please contact Duke Research and/or the Office of the Vice Provost for Interdisciplinary Studies.

 As a faculty member in the School of Nursing, am I eligible to apply?